bojanb89pa/OAuth2Swift/README.md

 # OAuth2Swift (using Alamofire)
-Basic sample for standard OAuth 2.0 protocol (adapted for Spring security).
+Basic sample for standard OAuth 2.0 protocol (adapted for Spring security) written in Swift 3.0 using Alamofire.

 Backend sample for this written in Java (Spring): https://github.com/bojanb89pa/OAuth2Spring.